 The treats and chews pets desire most will offer a great taste, an enticing aroma, and an appealing texture or composition that makes your dog want to chew.
 It is most likely that your dog might reject the treat due to its repugnant texture.
 So it's best to buy treats in small quantities and understand your pet’s preferences.

-Understanding puppy behaviour is also imprortant and enables you to handle the situation better and use the right kind of training techniques to put your concerns at ease.
-Here are the top 7 dog behaviours you should be looking out for when you have a puppy at home.
+Understanding puppy behaviour is also important and enables you to handle the situation better and use the right kind of training techniques to put your concerns at ease.

 Consider what you’re giving your dog the treats for.
 If they are for training, choose small treats that are really tasty.
 If you are looking to improve your dog’s dental health, dental chews will help with that purpose.
 A staple diet can be really boring and demotivating for your pet.
 Choose treats that are more fun and diverse and surprise your dog with exciting new treats whenever you want.